xoumyax/Gaming-Website-Game-Genie/README.md

 # Gaming-Website-Game-Genie
 Name of the project: Game Genie
-It is a gaming web appliction which hosts a total number of 9 games.
+It's a gaming web appliction which hosts a total number of 9 games.
 This also includes some of the third party games like Subway Surfers and Super Mario.
 Used Languages: HTML CSS JavaScript C#.
 Database: SQL Server.
 IDE: Visual Studio, Visual Studio Code.